-In this ongoing study, seventeen patients have been treated in five dose escalation levels so far.
-The proof-of-concept stage includes 7 histologically defined cohorts thought to be sensitive to the drug's mechanism: breast, colorectal (including KRAS mutant), endometrial/ uterine, hepatobiliary, ovarian cancers and lymphomas.
+In this ongoing study, eighteen patients have been treated in the first five dose escalation levels.
+Following a protocol amendment, we are enrolling dose level six.
+The proof-of-concept stage includes seven histologically defined cohorts thought to be sensitive to the drug's mechanism: breast, colorectal (including KRAS mutant), endometrial/ uterine, hepatobiliary, ovarian cancers and lymphomas.
 An additional basket cohort will enroll patients regardless of histology with biomarkers relevant to the drug's mechanism, including MCL1, MYC and/or cyclin E amplified.